Syntax3rror404/LIFVR-Docs/introduction.md

 # Lumina Interaction Framework VR (LIFVR) Documentation

-Welcome in the LIFVR documentation.
-This contains the basic information of the functions and classes as well as tips, tricks and recommondations how to work with the LIFVR Plugin.
-The C++ Api dokumentation see will come soon.
+Welcome to the LIFVR documentation.
+Here, you'll find basic information about functions and classes, along with tips, tricks, and recommendations for working with the LIFVR Plugin.
+The C++ API documentation will be available soon.

-<span style="color: #FF6666 ;">Note: In all LIFVR classes and components you can find the relevant variables to change, customize and configure under the category: **Settings**.
-So you can easily find them by clicking on the actor or component you want to configure and search in the details panel for 'settings'.</span>
+<span style="color: #FF6666 ;">Note: In all LIFVR classes and components, you can find the relevant variables for customization and configuration under the category Settings.
+Simply click on the actor or component you wish to configure and search for 'settings' in the details panel.</span>

 ## 0. Introduction